Home

 Shepherd and Navigator

 The prophecy was explained with the leading role of the pope in introducing many important changes (he called a Council, radically changed the mass, allowed the use of the local language in many ceremonies).
-According to an anecdote an ambitious cardinal who trusted the prophecy hired a little boat and a few sheep and with them sailed for a little tour on the Tiber.
+According to an anecdote an ambitious cardinal who trusted the prophecy hired a little boat and a few sheep and with them sailed for a short tour on the Tiber.
 It did not work.

-Paulus VI (1963-78)
+Paul VI (1963-78)

 Flos Florum